 How to Make Water Safe for Drinking At Home?

 Considering the increasing levels of water pollution and the risk of waterborne diseases, drinking safe water is a necessity and not an option.
-Now the common question that people sometimes ask, Is Boiling the best way to purify water?
+Now the common question that people sometimes ask Is Boiling the best way to purify water?
 Boiling water can no doubt kills the micro-organisms and vaporizes the chemicals but, the disadvantage is that it cannot remove the heavy metals and other dissolved solids.
-This is the reason why you need to install a water purifier which uses advanced purification technologies to remove impurities from water.
-An advanced water purifier guarantees that water is free from contaminants and safe for consumption.
+This is the reason why you need to install a water purifier that uses advanced purification technologies to remove impurities in water.
+The best water purifier in India guarantees that water is free from contaminants and safe for consumption.

 What Are The Different Methods Of Purifying Water Before Drinking?